hector7/rest-api-react-models/README.md

 Caution: if you have some random typescript error (pex: ts2589) on creating or editing models, kill the process and restart npm start (on Visual Studio Code restart program).

+## Features
+ - Added nullable argument to schema fields
+ - Added initialized variable for all requests (if not initialized, is not requested)
 ## Major changes
 ### From v1
  - Upgraded typescript version and needs your proyect version >=3.9.3 (and react-scripts >= 3.4.1, if you don't eject your project)